-The Sponsor has entered into a Distribution and Marketing Agreement with Genesis to assist the Sponsor in distributing the Shares, developing an ongoing marketing plan for the Trust, preparing marketing materials regarding the Shares, including the content on the Trust's website, executing the marketing plan for the Trust and providing strategic and tactical research on the Digital Asset Markets.
+The Sponsor has entered into a Distribution and Marketing Agreement with Genesis Global Trading, Inc. ("Genesis"), a related party of the Trust to assist the Sponsor in distributing the Shares, developing an ongoing marketing plan for the Trust, preparing marketing materials regarding the Shares, including the content on the Trust's website, www.grayscale.com/products/grayscale-bitcoin-cash-trust/, executing the marketing plan for the Trust and providing strategic and tactical research on the Digital Asset Markets.